My second machine

 The Atari ST was the first machine that I owned.
 The family computer before that was the ZX Spectrum.

-Within these pages and any relevant sub-pages will be a catalogue of all the stuff I did whilst I had my Atari ST. This covers a period between 1988 onwards.
 There were some gaps in my work whilst I explored other machines (esp.
 Windows 3.1 and upwards on the IBM PC) and then, through emulators on the PC, I played about with console games and their ubiquitous ROM files.